Communication-Forensics-Lab/harmful-content-detection/data/c2a/readme.md

 ## Files

--  `c2a_trial.csv`: Sample of the training data set consisting of approximately 1,000 tweets, which were used during the trial phase to familiarise yourself with the data set.
+-  `c2a_trial.csv`: Sample of the training data set consisting of approximately 1,000 tweets that have been available since the trial phase to familiarise yourself with the data set.
+-  `c2a_train.csv`: Complete training data set comprising 6840 tweets